 Should this bid be accepted, we agree to furnish Performance Security within 21 days of issue of letter of acceptance and commence the work within 10 (ten) days from the submission of Performance Securityor handing over the site orissue of work order or handing over the relevant document to the contractor, whichever is later.
 In case of our failure to abide by the said provision Central Mine Planning and Design Institute, Ltd, Ranchi shall, without prejudice to any other right or remedy, be at liberty to cancel the letter of acceptance/ award and to to forfeit the Earnest Money and also debar us from participating in future tenders for a minimum period of 12 months.

+Date: Signature of the Bidder with seal of the firm

 ANNEXURE-II